sankarshandamle/Goofy-Coin/README.md

 # Goofy-Coin

 Goofy coins along with the following-
-Has digital signature
+i) Has digital signature
-Detects invalid transactions
-Can only add one coin per transaction
-No user prompt
+ii) Detects invalid transactions iii) Can only add one coin per transaction iv) No user prompt
-Toy example hard coded showing coin generation, new transaction and detection of error transaction with digital signature.
+v) Toy example hard coded showing coin generation, new transaction and detection of error transaction with digital signature.